baglayan/blg335e-hw3/README.md

 ### Docker Build and Run

-This workflow builds a Docker image and compiles the QuickSort code whenever changes are pushed to the `main` branch or a pull request is made.
-It runs QuickSort for all populations and all pivoting strategies with threshold 1, and for all population with randomized pivot strategy for several different thresholds.
+This workflow builds a Docker image and compiles the code whenever changes are pushed to the `master` branch or a pull request is made.
+It runs main driver code for all populations and compares the outputs to the given sample outputs.

-### C++ Linting

-This workflow performs linting on the QuickSort.cpp file using cppcheck.

 ## Notice